MainulDip/EverydayReactJS/Hooks-Quick-Note.md

 ### Additional Hooks

->1: useRef() | creates Mutable object that keeps the same reference between re-renders and also, useRef is completely seperated from component render cycle
+>1: useRef() | creates Mutable object that keeps the same reference between re-renders and also, useRef is completely separated from component render cycle

 Note: Best usecase => grab native HTML elements from jsx, and store previous state value
 ```js